MicrosoftDocs/iis-docs/iis/develop/using-webmatrix/create-a-website-from-a-gallery-application.md

 ---
 title: "Create a Website from a Gallery Application | Microsoft Docs"
 author: rmcmurray
-description: "[This is preliminary documentation and is subject to change.]
-Microsoft has created a new authoring tool for the web named 'WebMatrix,' which is focused on c..." ms.author: iiscontent
+description: "Microsoft has created a new authoring tool for the web named 'WebMatrix,' which is focused on c..." ms.author: iiscontent
 manager: soshir
 ms.date: 07/06/2010